Patagonia APIpatagonia.com ↗

 Product Search and Category Browsing

-The search_products endpoint accepts a query string and returns a paginated array of product objects, each carrying a pid, name, price, brand, category, and variant.
-Pagination is controlled with start (offset) and sz (results per page); the response includes has_next and next_start so you can walk through large result sets without guessing offsets.
-The get_category_products endpoint works identically but scopes results to a category_id slug such as mens-jackets-vests or womens-fleece.
+The search_products endpoint accepts a query string and returns paginated product listings — each with a pid, name, price, brand, category, and variant.
+Pagination is offset-based: pass start and sz to step through results, and use the has_next boolean and next_start field to detect and fetch subsequent pages.
+The get_category_products endpoint works identically but scopes results to a category slug such as mens-jackets-vests or womens-fleece, matching the URL slugs visible on patagonia.com.

 Product Details and Reviews